thesephist/dotink/content/docs/lib.md

 ### `readFile(path, cb)`

-Reads file from a given path completely, and calls `cb` with the the read string buffer as the argument.
+Reads file from a given path completely, and calls `cb` with the read string buffer as the argument.
 If the read fails for one reason or another, the null value `()` is sent instead to the callback.

 ### `writeFile(path, data, cb)`

 Writes a string buffer, given as `data`, to the file at `path`.
 If a file is already present, `writeFile` truncates the existing file.
 If the file is not there, `writeFile` creates it.
-If write is successful, `cb` is called with `tru`.
+If write is successful, `cb` is called with `true`.
 On any error, `()` is passed instead to the callback.

 ### `format(raw, values)`